 - Phase 1: Be admitted to the University Honors College.
 (Visit honors.utah.edu for more information on requirements and how to apply).
-Then declare the Honors Psychology Major by completing one of the options below AND either meeting with an Academic Advisor or submitting the declaration form. - o PSY 1010/1011: General Psychology with a grade of a B or better at the University of Utah - o Posted Transfer Credit: General Psychology course equivalent with a grade of a B or better - o Posted Advanced Placement Credit: Psychology AP score of 3 or Higher - Posted International Baccalaureate Credit: Psychology Standard or Higher Level score of 5 or Higher - Phase 2: Meet with Psychology Honors TA or HFA. - Contact the Honors Teaching Assistant to discuss research interests and potential labs.
+Then declare the Honors Psychology Major by completing one of the options below AND either meeting with an Academic Advisor or submitting the declaration form. - PSY 1010/1011: General Psychology with a grade of a B or better at the University of Utah - Posted Transfer Credit: General Psychology course equivalent with a grade of a B or better - Posted Advanced Placement Credit: Psychology AP score of 3 or Higher - Posted International Baccalaureate Credit: Psychology Standard or Higher Level score of 5 or Higher - Phase 2: Meet with Psychology Honors TA or HFA. - Contact the Honors Teaching Assistant to discuss research interests and potential labs.
 Note some labs may require an application process.
 This phase should be started at least a semester before the semester you intend to join a lab.
-Note that there is no Honors TA in summer. - Phase 3: Apply for research lab placement(s) and register for Research Experience class(es) - Once you have been accepted into a lab as a Research Assistant, the faculty member or Lab Manager will provide a permission code to add the appropriate PSY 4800-series course. - O Students completing research outside of the department must complete the PSY 4800 Research Contract and have the position approved by the Director of Undergraduate Studies. - Phase 4: Complete 6 units (typically 2 semesters) of Research Experience (PSY 4800-4806) in approved laboratories. - o Research experience (PSY 4800-4806) conducted with a faculty member in Psychology is automatically approved as meeting this requirement. - o Transfer students: Transfer students who enter with more than 59 credits may satisfy the research experience requirement with 3 units of Psychology 4800-4806.
+Note that there is no Honors TA in summer. - Phase 3: Apply for research lab placement(s) and register for Research Experience class(es) - Once you have been accepted into a lab as a Research Assistant, the faculty member or Lab Manager will provide a permission code to add the appropriate PSY 4800-series course.1 - Students completing research outside of the department must complete the PSY 4800 Research Contract and have the position approved by the Director of Undergraduate Studies. - Phase 4: Complete 6 units (typically 2 semesters)2 of Research Experience (PSY 4800-4806) in approved laboratories. - Research experience (PSY 4800-4806) conducted with a faculty member in Psychology is automatically approved as meeting this requirement. - Transfer students: Transfer students who enter with more than 59 credits may satisfy the research experience requirement with 3 units of Psychology 4800-4806. - Ongoing: - Meet all requirements for a Bachelor's degree in Psychology. - Maintain a cumulative GPA of 3.5 overall, a minimum grade of B in all Psychology courses, and a cumulative GPA of 3.5 in all Psychology courses. - Complete at least 9 additional units of Psychology Honors electives (see Appendix 1 for a list of approved Psychology Honors electives).